Data-to-Insight-Center/cyberinfrastructure-knowledge-network/README.md

 ---

-To create a custom plugin for CKN and stream events to the knowledge graph, follow the steps in the [documentation](https://cyberinfrastructure-knowledge-network.readthedocs.io/en/latest/).
-This includes:
+To create a custom plugin for CKN and stream events to the knowledge graph, refer to the `CKN Documentation <https://cyberinfrastructure-knowledge-network.readthedocs.io/en/latest/>`_.
-- Creating a Kafka topic for event storage.
-- Setting up a Neo4j Sink Connector to map events to the graph.
-- Registering the connector and restarting services.
-- Sending events to the Kafka topic.
-- Visualizing data on the CKN Dashboard and Neo4j Browser.

 ---